jhugman/uniffi-bindgen-react-native/docs/src/getting-started/guide.md

 Building for Android will:

 1. Build the Rust crate for Android, including the uniffi scaffolding in Rust.
-1. Build an `xcframework`
+1. Copy the files into the correct place in for `gradlew` to pick them up.
-1. Generate the typescript and C++ bindings between Hermes and the Rust.
+1. Generate the files to set up the JS -> Java -> C++ installation flow for the turbo-module.
 1. Generate the files to make a turbo-module from the C++.

 ```sh